kircherlab/cfDNA-UniFlow/README.md

 An example report in zip format can be found in the [supplement directory](https://github.com/kircherlab/cfDNA-UniFlow/tree/main/supplement).
 For viewing, the zip file needs to be extracted.

 </div>

+## 4 Contribution guidelines

+In case you want to contribute to the development of cfDNA UniFlow and its core functionalities, please follow these steps:

+1. [Fork](https://help.github.com/en/articles/fork-a-repo) the original repo to a personal or lab account.
+2. [Clone](https://help.github.com/en/articles/cloning-a-repository) the fork to your local system, to a different place than where you ran your analysis.
+3. Modify the code according to the intended changes.
+4. Commit and push your changes to your fork.
+5. Create a [pull request](https://help.github.com/en/articles/creating-a-pull-request) against the original repository.